By Saurav · saavos

 I'd rather you know that now than find it when you're renewing.

-Pricing data: saavos Starter spec from src/lib/plans.ts and saavos.com/pricing.
+Pricing data: saavos Solo spec from src/lib/plans.ts and saavos.com/pricing.
 Botsonic Starter from botsonic.com/pricing, confirmed May 2026.
 Chatbase Hobby from chatbase.co/pricing, confirmed May 2026.
 Claude Sonnet 4.6 API pricing ($3/$15 MTok) from platform.claude.com/docs/en/about-claude/pricing, confirmed May 2026.